Sanitary Sewer Smoke Testing

 Purpose of Scheduled Sanitary Sewer Smoke Testing

 Storm water entering the sanitary sewer system during heavy rainstorms could cause sewer backups.
-In addition, storm water entering our sanitary sewer that should be going to the storm sewer ends up costing all residents more money because we have to pay for the treatment of that water that would otherwise be untreated.
+In addition, storm water entering our sanitary sewer that should be going to the storm sewer ends up costing all residents more money because the City pays Naperville for the treatment of that water that would otherwise be untreated.
 There are many ways in which rainwater enters the sanitary sewer system, including: directly – by connections from sump pumps, downspouts, and area drains (inflow) – and indirectly – by cracks and failures of the sewer pipes (infiltration).

-To help identify the sources of rainwater inflow and infiltration, the City sometimes uses an investigation program using smoke testing of the sanitary sewer system.
+To help identify the sources of rainwater inflow and infiltration (I/I), the City sometimes uses an investigation program using smoke testing of the sanitary sewer system.

 About Smoke Testing